Cristiano Ronaldo: Manchester United forward absent for first day of pre-season due to family reasons

-Cristiano Ronaldo asked to leave Man Utd this summer, which Sky Sports News revealed last week; the Portuguese has not appeared for day one of pre-season due to family reasons, which United have accepted; Other United players involved in June internationals came to training on Monday
+Cristiano Ronaldo asked to leave Man Utd this summer, which Sky Sports News revealed last week; Portugal forward has not appeared for day one of pre-season due to family reasons, which United have accepted; other United players involved in June internationals came to training on Monday

 Cristiano Ronaldo was absent when the majority of Manchester United players returned for pre-season training with new boss Erik ten Hag on Monday morning.

-The Portuguese forward has informed the club he wants to leave this summer in order to play Champions League football.
+The Portugal forward has informed the club he wants to leave this summer in order to play Champions League football.

 United's position on Ronaldo remains that he has a year remaining on his contract and is not for sale, despite his desire to quit Old Trafford.